LucasVanni/docker-dbeaver-image/README.md

 # DBeaver Cloud Docker Image

 This Docker image is based on DBeaver Cloud and has been optimized to reduce computational costs.
 The image uses `alpine:latest` as its base, ensuring a lightweight and efficient footprint.
+For more information, visit the project's [Docker Hub](https://hub.docker.com/repository/docker/lucasvanni/dbeaver-more-cleaning).

 ## Features